 Product: Potential strategies for implementing in-season quota monitoring.
-Schedule: The MRIP will provide periodical reports to the FIN Committee to keep them abreast of the progress on this issue.
+Schedule: The MRIP will provide periodical reports to the FIN Committee to

-Improve Timeliness of Data to Support Quota Monitoring (Goal 2, Task B24:
+Task B26: Improve Timeliness of Data to Support Quota Monitoring (Goal 2, 1)

 Objective 6) (C)

 Objective: Improve timeliness of commercial data to support quota monitoring for the commercial fisheries in the Gulf of Mexico.